How to Add Custom Fonts to Dubsado Forms

 You don’t need to use all of h1, h2, h3, h4 and p fonts.
 You can remove the ones you won’t be needing from your code.

-Once your CSS code is in place, your fonts will appear in the text box format dropdown inside your form editor.
-You can apply them to text boxes or clear existing formatting and reapply.
+Once your CSS is in place, your fonts will show up in the text box format dropdown inside the form editor.
+To apply them, either select your text and choose the font from the dropdown, or clear any existing formatting first using the eraser icon and then reapply.

 Keep in mind that you can still use other font styles in your text box by selecting them in the text box menu.
 You’re not limited to the fonts and styles that you added in the code.